A German Immigrant Girl Shares Her Adventure

 " No one who knows you, Bertrand, would for a moment believe it was a Jack of courage that caused you to decline."

-" I don't know about that," said be slowly, and, after a short pause, added, "let me decline for any reason whatever, and I should be called a coward.
+" I don't know about that," said Be slowly, and, after a short pause, added, "Let me decline for any reason whatever, and I should be called a coward.
 I should be obliged to leave the school or remain through the course an object of ridicule, for H. has friends here, and his money would buy more, who could be prejudiced against me, and such a life as that would be to me simply unendurable.

-No, I," said he emphatically, " I will prove to them that I am not a coward," His eyes flashed with the fire which glowed in his dauntless soul as he arose to go and pen a reply.
+No, I," said he emphatically, " I will prove to them that I am not a coward," His eyes flashed with the fire that glowed in his dauntless soul as he arose to go and pen a reply.

 My father implored him not to send it, for, said he, "You are no match for H. in dueling, and you have no right to place your life in such jeopardy, to say nothing of your friends, to whom your death would be such a crushing blow."